ansible/ansible/docsite/latest/rst/playbooks_acceleration.rst

 * No bootstrapping is required, only a single line needs to be added to each play you wish to run in accelerated mode.
 * Support for sudo commands (see below for more details and caveats).
 * Fewer requirements!
 ZeroMQ is no longer required, nor are there any special packages beyond python-keyczar.
+* On FreeBSD you will need security/py-keyczar and devel/py-asn1.

 In order to use accelerated mode, simply add `accelerate: true` to your play::